 Lodging: Onsite camping is available to all course participants at no additional cost.
-Campsites have convenient access to potable water and restrooms with hot showers.
 Campers must supply their own gear.
-For those who would like to stay in hotels, there are numerous options including a Hampton Inn and a Holiday Inn within a 15 minute drive.
+For those who would like to stay in hotels, there are numerous options in Pocatello about a 20 minute drive from the campsite.